 - (9) Signage.
 Monument or ground mounted signs and wall signs, including projecting signs, are permitted subject to the requirements of this section and City sign code regulations (Chapter 152), with the following restrictions: - (a) Pole signs are prohibited from any commercial zone.
 Existing pole signs may be utilized but may not be moved or replaced nor may the existing sign area be increased. - (b) Temporary signs are not allowed unless part of an approved, moveable type reader board sign. - (c) Flashing lights or flashing signage is not permitted unless when using neutral tones of Liquid Crystal Devices (LCD's) to express time, date and weather temperature.
 Such devices shall not exceed 20% of the allowable sign area, and in no circumstance shall they interfere with traffic control devices as determined by the City Engineer and/or Police Chief.
 Publicly owned community events signs and any signs erected in conjunction with an operation related to public safety are exempt from this restriction. - (D) Special design requirements in Central Commercial (C-1) zone. - (1) All on-site parking shall be located between the building and rear property line.
 If not feasible due to lack of alley or side street access or due to the location of existing buildings on the site, parking may be allowed on the sides of a building at the discretion of the reviewing body.
 In no case shall parking be allowed between the front of a building and front property line.
 For buildings on corner lots, the front shall be defined as the side of the building facing the higher order street.
-If the streets have the same classification, the front shall be determined by the location of the primary entrance facing a public street. - (2) Any new building within the City of Prineville Downtown Enhancement Plan area (between Dear St. and Fairview St., within 1⁄2 block of Third St.) shall include at least two stories.
+If the streets have the same classification, the front shall be determined by the location of the primary entrance facing a public street. - (2) Any new building within the City of Prineville Downtown Enhancement Plan Area shall include at least two stories.
 Additions to existing single-story buildings are exempt from this requirement.
-Single-story buildings that are destroyed by fire or natural hazard are also exempt from this requirement as long as a building permit is issued within one year of the building being destroyed. - (3) Buildings with exterior walls and/or rooflines greater than 25 feet in horizontal length shall be constructed utilizing a combination of architectural features and variety of building materials to break up the horizontal and/or vertical span(s). - (4) Any exterior walls oriented toward a public street shall be designed with windows/glazing totaling a minimum 35% of the wall area, unless restricted by the current building or energy code.
-For two story buildings in the C-1 zone, only the area of the wall below the bottom of the second story windows shall be considered in meeting this requirement. - (E) Special design requirements in General Commercial (C-2) zone.

-(1) No parking shall be allowed between a street and the front of a building.
+Single-story buildings that are destroyed by fire or natural hazard are also exempt from this requirement as long as a building permit is issued within one year of the building being destroyed. - (3) Buildings with exterior walls and/or rooflines greater than 25 feet in horizontal length shall be constructed utilizing a combination of architectural features and variety of building materials to break up the horizontal and/or vertical span(s). - (4) Any exterior walls with a public entrance or oriented toward a public street shall be designed with windows/glazing totaling a minimum 35% of the wall area, unless restricted by the current building or energy code.
+For two story buildings in the C-1 zone, only the area of the wall below the bottom of the second story windows shall be considered in meeting this requirement.
+For buildings on sites with frontage on more than one public street, the window/glazing standard shall apply only to exterior walls with public entrances. - (E) Special design requirements in General Commercial (C-2) zone. - (1) No parking shall be allowed between a street and the front of a building.
 For buildings on corner lots, the front shall be defined as the side of the building facing the higher order street.
-If the streets have the same classification.

-shall be dispersed around the sides and/or rear of buildings.
+If the streets have the same classification, the front shall be determined by the location of the primary entrance.
+All parking shall be dispersed around the sides and/or rear of buildings.
 In the case of multibuilding shopping centers, parking shall be located internal to the complex and may not be located between the street and the outlying buildings closest to the street.